The ketogenic diet is a low-carb diet with moderate protein and high fat that can help you lose weight and maintain your health.

 You can use exogenous ketones during your initial transition or anytime you want a quick boost of energy and mental clarity.

-If you’re just starting the keto diet and want to prevent the keto flu altogether, it can be easily avoided by following the steps below.
+If you’re just starting the keto diet and want to avoid keto flu entirely, follow the steps below.

 One of the main reasons beginner keto dieters start to feel unwell on keto is the lack of proper micronutrients.

 The ketogenic diet is not just about macronutrients.
-You could technically hit your macros by eating nothing but cottage cheese, but that would lead to nutrient deficiencies and, eventually, the keto flu.
+You could technically hit your macros by eating nothing but cottage cheese, but you’d end up with electrolyte and other nutrient imbalances, which would contribute to keto flu.

-The key to transitioning to keto with few to no side effects is starting with a healthy ketogenic diet that covers all your nutritional needs.
+The key to transitioning to keto with few to no side effects is starting with a nutrient-dense ketogenic diet that covers all your vitamin and mineral needs.

 To make your life easier, follow this 7-day meal plan to get used to eating keto.